-- 1. Push the eject button on the CD drive. - 2.
+- 1. Press the eject button on right side of the CD drive. - 2.
 When the tray slides out, place a CD onto the tray with the label facing up, and push the CD down until it clicks.

 3. Push the tray in gently until it clicks.